Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 The EoS of GBEM is not valid in the outer regions (crust) of the star, where nuclei and nuclear processes become dominant.
 Following the customary procedure, we introduce a smooth transition between our EoS in GBEM and the standard low density EoS of Baym, Pethick and Sutherland (BPS)~\cite{Baym:1971pw} at low density.

 The relationship between stellar mass and radius, obtained as the solution of the TOV equations, Eqs.~(\ref{eq:TOV1}--\ref{eq:TOV3}), is summarized in Table~\ref{table:couplings} and depicted in Fig.~\ref{fig:MVsR}.
-We find that the predicted maximum mass, 1.93 M$_{\odot}$, lies very close to the constraints set by Demorest {\it et al.}~\cite{Demorest:2010bx} of a (1.97 $\pm$ 0.04) M$_{\odot}$ pulsar, as well as the new constraint set by PSR J$0348+0432$ with a mass of 2.03 $\pm$ 0.03 M$_{\odot}$~\cite{Antoniadis:2013pzd}.
-The corresponding central density is 5.52 $\rho_{\rm 0}$ and the radius 12.27 km, somewhat larger than that extracted from recent observations of Type I X-ray bursters (see e.g. Refs.~\cite{steiner2010,guillot2013}).
+We find that the predicted maximum masses for several of the scenarios, lie very close to the constraints set by Demorest {\it et al.}~\cite{Demorest:2010bx} of a (1.97 $\pm$ 0.04) M$_{\odot}$ pulsar, as well as the new constraint set by PSR J$0348+0432$ with a mass of 2.03 $\pm$ 0.03 M$_{\odot}$~\cite{Antoniadis:2013pzd}.
+The corresponding radii are somewhat larger than that extracted from recent observations of Type I X-ray bursters (see e.g. Refs.~\cite{steiner2010,guillot2013}).
 Extraction of radii from observation is rather complicated and there are still many questions to be addressed.
 For example, Steiner {\it et al.}~\cite{steiner2010} analyzed observations of six low mass X-ray binaries (emitting X-rays regularly) and their statistical analysis yielded $R$ in the range 10--12 km for masses around $1.6 M_{\odot}$.
 However, the uncertainty in the relation between the extracted photospheric radius and the actual radius of the star remains large.
 The results of Guillot {\it et al.}, namely $R = 9.1^{\rm +1.3}_{\rm -1.5}$ km (90\%-confidence), are based on observations of five quiescent low mass X-ray binaries (which emit X-rays only occasionally) under the assumption that the radius is constant for a wide range of masses.